qvdm/PasswordThing/docs/index.md

 be trivially bypassed through brute force or by using the serial port setup / debug mechanism.

+### Threat model
+Think of the PT as an old-fashioned key.
+You may own, lease or rent a car and/or a house which is secured by nothing more than a key.
+If someoone really wants to take your car, they can steal your key, or beat you with a rubber hose until you give it to them.
+Your only protection is the law.

+If you lose your key, there is a level of security afforded by the fact that it is not immediately obvious what car or house the key belongs to.
+If someone takes the key off your desk, they may know exactly where your car is parked or where you live.

+The PT is the same, just for your computer.
+If someone really wants to get into your computer, they could always beat you with a rubber hose until you give them the password.

+If you lose a PT, chances are that nobody will know what it is or who it belongs to.
+But if you walk away from your computer and leave the PT stuck in a USB port, you make a thief's life much easier.

 # Theory of operation
 The PT has six 'slots' for storing passwords and optionally userids.
 Each